alexeibex/alexeibex.github.io/property.md

 </details>

+- **Class Discussion**
+  - All underground water is assumed to be percolating
+  - Rejection of first appropriation rule
+  - Developes reasonable use standard for ground water
+    - Reasonable = Beneficial Use on the land itself
+    - Water cannot be extracted and shipped to somewhere else so long as it does not interfere with other users benficially enjoying their properties.
+  - City could still use emminant domain to acquire property and water rights

 ---

 ## 3.0 The *Ad Coelum* Rule, Sequential Possession & *Nemo Dat*
 ### 3.1 The *Ad Coelum Rule*
   - "To whomever the soil belongs, he owns also to the sky and to the depths"
+  - Cone of ownership from center of earth to outter reaches of universe
   - Applies to resources discovered beneath the surface
     - Minerals
     - Oil/Gas Deposits